kmels/referential-transparency/posts/2013-04-03 - Formal systems and the Brain.markdown

 _neto:_ This can be left for another post where we talk about completeness and consistency..

-_kmels:_ It could, but aren’t we talking about Gödel Incompleteness theorem?
+_kmels:_ It could, but aren’t we talking about Gödel Incompleteness theorem too?
 We ought to define what completeness is

 _neto:_ We could eventually have a post about it, but the theorem requires some background info that we could present in previous posts.

-_kmels:_ All right, so we are not talking Gödel.

-_neto:_ Let’s exemplify with some axioms.
+Let’s exemplify with some axioms.
 The following simple example illustrates these concepts:

 ### Axioms: